gocodezhang/YelpGPT/README.md

 ## Backend and API integration
 To enable conversational restaurant recommendation, the backend has embedded the logic to integrate OpenAI API with Yelp API.
 Please note below and the screenshots for the logic details:
 1. Post receiving users' input, the backend will send the requests to OpenAI API (ChatGPT)
+    * **Prompting Technique**
+        * Always start with a predefined question that asks for restaurant names and request to return results as a list to ensure consistency in ChatGPT's response
+        * Then append user's input in following context so that user's requests are also taking into account
+        * Specify number of restaurant in prompting to limit cost and reduce response time
 2. Once receiving ChatGPT's response, the backend will process the text response into vaild parameters
 3. The backend will send requests for corresponding restaurants based on the parameters to Yelp API